agsb/forth-and-hash/README.md

 Chuck Moore once used size and first three characters of words, four bytes as entries in Forth dictionary and made a letter about [^2]

+Annex H of the Forth Standard lists 435 words, totaling about 2,719 characters.
+The average length of a forth word is 6.25

 Now with 32-bit CPUs, everthing must be four bytes aligned.
 A Forth dictionary waste many bytes in pads.

-By use a 32-byte hash instead of strings, find of a word, and code, could be done just one comparation of hashes.
+By use a 32-byte hash instead of strings, find of a word in dictionarye, could be done just one comparation of hashes.

 The header changes to: link, hash.
 Also could have a pointer to the original string elsewhere.